-The guide below has been put together to assist you with understanding minimum Ontario Building Code regulations for residential septic systems.
+The guide below has been put together to assist you with understanding the minimum Ontario Building Code regulations for residential septic systems.
 You will be able to figure out what kind of septic system you need and approximate costs.
-Local governing health or building authorities may have additional by-laws in place requiring additional design requirements.
+Local governing health or building authorities may have additional by-laws in place requiring other design requirements.

 First, let’s figure out what kind of system do you need:

 All residential septic systems that are within a single lot and rated to accept a total daily flow rate of less than 10,000 L must abide by the Ontario Building Code.
 The two main items that dictate the size and design of a septic system in Ontario are the maximum daily flow rate and soil and site conditions.

 All daily flow rate calculations start with the number of bedrooms.
 Most people believe it is based on the number of bathrooms or current occupants, but that is not the case.

 The Ontario Building Code implies that for every bedroom, two people could be living in the home.
 The average daily use per person is 275 litres, and therefore, the maximum daily flow could be around 550 litres per bedroom.